 Cardiac rehabilitation is a medically-supervised program for people of all ages who have either congenital (present at birth) or acquired heart disease.
-This includes those who have had a heart attack, a stent placement, or have been diagnosed with angina or congestive heart failure.
+This includes those who have had a heart attack, a stent placement, have been diagnosed with angina or congestive heart failure or have cardiac complications from a severe or minor COVID-19 infection.
 People with pacemakers and implantable cardioverter defibrillators (ICDs) can also benefit.
 Cardiac rehabilitation can often improve functional capacity, reduce symptoms, and create a sense of well-being for patients.

 When you begin your outpatient cardiac rehabilitation, you’ll join a small group of people — no more than four— who may have conditions very similar to yours.
 Exercising after a heart attack, even a walk around the neighborhood, can be frightening.
 Many heart attack survivors initially worry that exercise or any type of prolonged activity that increases their heart rate could strain their recovering heart.
 But a new Swedish study published in the Journal of the American Heart Association found even a low level of physical activity within the first year of a heart attack was enough to reduce the odds of dying in the immediate years that followed.

 Cardiac rehabilitation at Community Medical Center is unique in our area for its small classes and close personal attention.
 Group members tend to be very supportive of each other, and generous with encouragement and laughter.
-You’ll also benefit from working with our exercise physiologist, who has a master’s degree in exercise physiology with over 20 years’ experience in cardiac rehabilitation.
+You’ll also benefit from working with our exercise physiologist, who has experience in cardiac rehabilitation.
 She gets to know each patient and understands their individual needs.
-Julie will develop a personalized plan for your classes as well as a home exercise program you can continue after completing your program.
+A personalized plan for your classes will be created as well as a home exercise program you can continue after completing your program.

 - Ask your doctor if you are eligible.
 Your primary care physician or cardiologist doesn't need to be affiliated with Community Medical Center to participate in our program.

-- If you are, call us to register for one of our cardiac rehab programs.
+- Call us to register for one of our cardiac rehab programs.